 - 5 min : Math game

 Reading a story to start your math lesson has many benefits.
 Students find it calming and predictable, you can gather IEP data and generalize skills to make more personal connections, and the repetition reinforces the math concepts you are currently trying to teach.

 Below are some free stories I have used in the past.
-Click on the picture and it will take you to my store where you can download it for free.
+Click on the buttons below to download them for free.
 If you find this strategy works for you, try writing your own stories.
 It is quick and easy to do!